bmcollings/ResBaz-Introduction-to-GEE/Resources/Session_3.md

 Rather than creating our own training data set we are going to ingest a shapefile that contains that information.
 We can ingest our own data into GEE as an Asset.

-><span style="color:red"> **Step 1:** [Start by accessing the script for this session](https://code.earthengine.google.com/?scriptPath=users%2Fbcol845%2FResBaz%3ASession_3_Starter) Make sure you have downloaded and unzipped the file trainingData.zip from the additional info email (???CHANGE to a GITHUB link/UNI DROP BOX???).
-Navigate to the Assets tab > NEW > Shape files > SELECT and select all the files in the trainingData folder. </span>
+><span style="color:red"> **Step 1:** [Start by accessing the script for this session](https://code.earthengine.google.com/?scriptPath=users%2Fbcol845%2FResBaz%3ASession_3_Starter) Make sure you have downloaded and unzipped the file trainingData.zip from the resources folder in the [github repository](https://github.com/bmc921/ResBaz-Introduction-to-GEE)
+>Navigate to the Assets tab > NEW > Shape files > SELECT and select all the files in the trainingData folder. </span>

 <br />